-Applications for the year ending on 30 June can be made in the period 1 July to 30 November, or via an approved EMDG Consultant until 28 February.
-Late applications are not allowed.
+Applications for the year ending on 30 June are required to be lodged in the period from 1 July to 30 November, or via an approved EMDG Consultant until 28 February.
+Final lodgement dates falling on a weekend are extended to the following business day.
+Late applications are not allowed.*

 Applications are made online.